shell909090/run_it_remote/README.md

 execute accept a sequence of statements, but just return None.

-run_single accept a single interactive statement. print every thing other than None.
+single accept a single interactive statement. print every thing other than None.

 You can get more information from [python doc](https://docs.python.org/2/library/functions.html#compile).